kenk42292/mochi/README.md

 The project is highly dependent on two external libraries:

-*   The Armadillo library is used extensively in processing mathematical computations efficiently and quickly.
+*   Armadillo: The Armadillo library is used extensively in processing mathematical computations efficiently and quickly.
 The library depends on BLAS and LAPACK, or their high-performance replacements: MKL, OpenBLAS.

+   * Note: Be sure to use Armadillo v7.600.2 or above.
+Versions below this have a memory-leak issue with arma::field, which is used throughout the project.

 > Conrad Sanderson and Ryan Curtin.